List of dukedoms in the peerages of Britain and Ireland: Introduction of dukedoms into England

-The first Duke of Norfolk had died in the battle of Bosworth Field in 1485.
+The first Duke of Norfolk had died in the Battle of Bosworth Field in 1485.
 Three decades later the Dukedom of Norfolk was restored to his son by Henry VIII.
 Thus when Elizabeth I came to power the only living duke was Thomas Howard, 4th Duke of Norfolk.
-Elizabeth did not create any dukes, and she beheaded Thomas Howard at the age of 36 for plotting to wed Mary, Queen of Scots and overthrow her.
+Elizabeth did not create any dukes, and she had Thomas Howard beheaded at the age of 36 for plotting to wed Mary, Queen of Scots and overthrow her.
 By 1572, this class of peerage was extinct, and there were no dukes in the last 30 years of her reign.
 The extant dukedoms in the Peerage of England were all created (or restored, in the cases of Norfolk and Somerset) in the Stuart period, beginning with James I's re-creation of the dukedom of Buckingham in 1623 for George Villiers.

 With the possible exception of the Duchy of Cornwall and the Duchy of Lancaster (which come with great territories attached), all ducal titles in England have been created and held by royal patent or charter, and not by tenure.
 As a result, the rules of succession to a ducal title are usually explicitly laid out in the patent, and are not necessarily consistent, nor do they coincide with common inheritance laws on property.
 For instance, an heir does not usually inherit the ducal title by virtue of being the heir of the last holder, but by virtue of descent from the first person to whom the title was given, so a full-blood daughter of a duke may be superseded by a half-blood male relative who can prove direct descent from the first holder.